Bard, Cleric, Druid, Sorcerer, Warlock, Wizard

 Oath of Vengeance, Conquest, and Redemption Paladins get the spell on their expanded spell lists starting at 5th level.
 Arcane Tricksters can take the spell at 7th level when they get their first 2nd level spell slots but Eldritch Knights will have to wait until 8th level.

-When and Where should I cast Hold Person?
+When and Where Should I Cast Hold Person?

 Hold Person is a spell that has a lot of use in combat.
 Being able to paralyze multiple targets can be a game-changing control spell.
 Paralyzed creatures can’t move, so it’s nice and easy to take them down once the paralysis lands.

-Why should I take Hold Person?
+Why Should I Take Hold Person?

-A paralyzed creature is very easy to take down and casting it at a higher level allows the player to get a hold on multiple enemies at once, changing the tides of fights which may have large groups of additional enemies.
+A paralyzed creature is very easy to take down and casting it at a higher level allows the player to get a hold on multiple enemies at once, changing the tides of fights that may have large groups of additional enemies.